 In this example, the axis starts at zero, which is a much more accurate depiction of the difference.

 - When using color in Tableau, use it to emphasize a point, not to overwhelm users.
 Sometimes less is more.
 In his book, The Visual Display of Quantitative Information, Edward Tufte introduced the concept of the “data-to-ink ratio.”
 He said, “a large share of ink on a graphic should present data-information.”* Granted, things have changed since that was written in 1983 and in today’s world information is shared digitally versus printed.
 But it is still important not to visually overwhelm users.
-So if “ink” or color is needed to make a point or to emphasize a difference, that is fine.
-Just be careful not to use it so much that users cannot focus on what is important.
+So if ink (aka “color”) is needed to make a point or to emphasize a difference, that is fine.
+Just be careful not to overuse it so users cannot focus on what is important.

 Spotlighting is a good example of how to emphasize what is important without overwhelming your users with color.
 With spotlighting only numbers that meet a defined threshold are highlighted.

-Create Calculated Field.
-Name the field “Sales Spotlight”
+- Create Calculated Field.
+Name the field “Sales Spotlight” Click OK.

-Note: Stephen Few (a great resource when it comes to dashboard design) wrote a paper on color/data-ink ratio that can be found here.
+Note: Read the paper Stephen Few (a great resource when it comes to dashboard design) wrote on color/data-ink ratio.

-In the worksheet below packed bubbles are used to display sales by product.
-This way of visualizing the data has an undesirable “data-to-ink ratio” and it is really hard to accurately compare the sales of the different products.
+In the worksheet below, packed bubbles are used to display sales by product.
+This way of visualizing data has an undesirable data-to-ink ratio.
+It is really hard to accurately compare the sales of the different products.

-In the below visualization, the same information is displayed in a scatter plot.
-In this visualization it is much easier to identify outliers.
+The viz below displays the same information in a scatter plot.
+Note how much easier it is to identify outliers in this visualization.
 In addition, further details like product category can be put on color to convey more information.

 *The Visual Display of Quantitative Information, Edward R. Tufte, Graphics Press, Cheshire CT, 1983, p.93